-Join Jake Ströh for an in-depth discussion in this video Modifying keyframes and retiming, part of Up and Running with Hype.
+Join Jake Ströh for an in-depth discussion in this video Modifying keyframes and retiming, part of Hype Quick Start.

 We're going to create this final file that…animates a rocket illustration moving to all four…corners of the scene area while rotating its…angle once stopped in each of the corners.…We'll be working with the origin left and top properties…as well as the rotation angle property to create our animation.…We'll begin by opening rocket-start.…And here you see we have a rocket and our scene background is black.…I'll begin by moving my rocket…to the top left corner and that I want to rotate this.…You can hold the Cmd key down with your…image selected and you're given the option to rotate.…